xiv3r/uz801-openwrt/readme.md

   - On default Linux Kernel `dts`, leds are swapped!
   - Wifi Led: [packages/uz801-tweaks/files/wifi-led.hotplug](packages/uz801-tweaks/files/wifi-led.hotplug)
   - Modem Led: [packages/uz801-tweaks/files/modem-led.hotplug](packages/uz801-tweaks/files/modem-led.hotplug)
-- Firmware is dumped on first boot from modem partition:
+- Firmware is dumped on first boot from modem/persist partition:
   - Small distributable size
   - Uses the binaries/firmware from the own device.
     - __This might imply that a port for other devices would be easier... but I have not tested it as I only have this device.___